 Stick to asking for the necessary information you need right away and keep it as simple as possible.

 Write directly to the job seeker

 It isn’t too tricky to do this in your job posting; a key tip to remember is to use you and your instead of we and our.
-While we and our sound more vague and corporate, you and your leads a person into seeing themselves in the role from the moment they start reading the job description.
+While we and our sound more vague and corporate, you and your leads a person to seeing themselves in the role from the moment they start reading the job description.

-Use the exact words they’re searching for
+Use the words they’re searching for

 Ask yourself: If I was a prospective employee looking for work, what words would I search up?